 Professor Pratt studied philosophy and theology in New Zealand and gained his PhD in Divinity from the University of St Andrews, Scotland (1984) and a Doctor of Theology from the Melbourne College of Divinity, Australia (2009).

-Professor Pratt is an Anglican priest and Canon Theologian emeritus in New Zealand and is also licensed to the Archdeacon of Switzerland within the Church of England Diocese of Europe.
+Professor Pratt is also an Anglican priest and Canon Theologian emeritus in New Zealand and holds a licence to officiate within the Church of England Diocese of Europe.

 Arbeits- & Forschungsschwerpunkte

 - General: Christian thought and history, philosophical theology, the phenomenology of religion, Islam and Christian-Muslim relations, interreligious dialogue, religious diversity, fundamentalism and extremism

 - As Adjunct Professor at Bern: Theology and Interreligious Studies, Ecumenical and Anglican studies.

 - Special concern: to support, promote and contribute to the international research and profile of the Institute and Faculty, especially through the conference series on Interreligious and Ecumenical Issues (IREI) and publications arising therefrom (see: www.ikz-bios.unibe.ch).